flucoma/flucoma-docs/doc/BufThresh.rst

 :sc-related: Guides/FluidCorpusManipulationToolkit, Guides/FluidBufMultiThreading
 :see-also: BufCompose, Gain, Stats
 :description:

-   Replace all values under a threshold by 0.
+   Replace all values of a buffer under the given threshold with 0 and copy the result to a destination buffer.

 :control source: